Why Is Notre Dame Independent and Not in a College Football Conference?

 With its level of prestige, Notre Dame is one of the few teams in the nation that can actually command its own individual broadcast agreement, but the deal allows Notre Dame to maintain its independence while guaranteeing the program is among the most accessible for fans to find the team’s games on TV.
 Basically, it allows Notre Dame far more control than most other teams have over their program.

-Notre Dame also maintains scheduling flexibility with its independent status, meaning the university can line up games against A-list teams from many different conferences, including match-ups against the Pac 12’s USC, the Big Ten’s Ohio State, and the ACC’s Clemson.
+Notre Dame also maintains scheduling flexibility with its independent status, meaning the university can line up games against A-list teams from many different conferences, including match-ups against the former PAC-12 power and new Big Ten threat USC, the Big Ten’s Ohio State, and the ACC’s Clemson.
 With Notre Dame’s status as a college football heavyweight, the Irish still hold plenty of power and attractiveness to schedule high profile games free from conference requirements.
+In 2025, for example, the Irish will face premier opponents like Miami (ACC), Texas A&M (SEC), Boise State (Mountain West), and USC (Big Ten), among others.

 What conference does Notre Dame Play in?